suit-wg/architecture/draft-ietf-suit-architecture.md

 Firmware images and manifests may be conveyed as a bundle or detached.
 The manifest must support both approaches.

-For distribution as a bundle, the firmware image is embedded into a manifest.
+For distribution as a bundle, the firmware image is embedded into the manifest.
 This is a useful approach for deployments where devices are not connected to the Internet and cannot contact a dedicated firmware server for the firmware download.
 It is also applicable when the firmware update happens via a